 40. In making this assessment, consideration has been given to the likely impact, and likely consequences for:

-(b) any persons who are likely to be particularly affected by, or interested in, the matter.
+(b) any persons who are likely to be particularly affected by, or interested in, the matter; and

 (c) the capacity of the local authority to perform its role, and the financial and other costs of doing so.

-41. In accordance with the considerations above, criteria and thresholds in the policy, it is considered that the proposal is of medium significance.
+41. In accordance with the considerations above, criteria and thresholds in the policy, it is considered that the matter is of medium significance.
 However, as no decisions are required and this report only serves as an update on progress to date, it is considered that the matter is of low significance.